ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 ## Install Perl
 Download and install [Strawberry Perl](http://strawberryperl.com/)

-## Install WiX toolset
+## Install WiX toolset (We use version 3 and not the latest one)
-Download and install latest stable version from http://wixtoolset.org/releases/
+Download and install latest stable version from https://wixtoolset.org/docs/wix3/

 ## Install Visual Studio